Understanding Video Annotation: A comprehensive guide

 While all the platforms mentioned above will get the job done, if you are looking for an easy-to-use platform with all the features you need to quickly annotate videos, here is our shameless plug.

-Mindkosh offers an intuitive video annotation interface, while also giving you tools to manage large projects & teams, as well as setup Quality check pipelines.
+Mindkosh offers an intuitive video annotation interface, while also giving you tools to manage large projects & teams, as well as setup quality check pipelines.
 You can also curate detailed reports on label quality and user productivity to help you dive deeper into your labeling outputs.
 You can try out the platform for free by signing up here.

 Real-world applications